kimquats/classwork/homework/week1/assignment.md

 ## 5. Finally:

 How much time did this problem set take you?
+An hour and a half

 What, if anything, did you have trouble with?
+Realizing that the router in manufactoria was red, blue, and no color.
+I spent a good half hour trying to solve the problem for three colors.

 What, from lecture, would you like us to cover more clearly?
+Not sure, but I'll give Aria a secret signal when I need a clarification